ashes00/deepshell/README.md

 3.  **Change** the default model for the currently active service.
 4.  **Manage** Gemini API keys specifically.
 5.  **View** your current configuration or **delete** it entirely.
+6.  **Toggle Markdown Rendering:** Enable or disable Markdown formatting for the active service's responses.
+7.  **Set Interactive History Limit:** Change the number of conversation turns remembered in interactive mode.
+8.  **Toggle Response Streaming:** Enable or disable streaming responses.
+(Note: Markdown is not supported in streaming mode).

 Your settings will be saved to `~/.deepshell/deepshell.conf`.